 Effectively, the 12-month separation period is suspended during the ‘kiss and make up’ period.
 This can occur only once in any 12-month period.
 For example:

-To qualify for a divorce, the separation would normally have been completed in April 2011 but the two months of ‘kiss and make up’, which failed, extends the 12 months’ separation period to 1 June 2011.
+To qualify for a divorce, the separation would normally have been completed in April 2018 but the two months of ‘kiss and make up’, which failed, extends the 12 month period to 1 June 2018.
 If you try to reunite more than once, the date of commencement of separation restarts

 Whether yours is a marriage or a de facto relationship, once you have made the decision to separate – but before you actually do – you should plan your course of action.